harryho/vue-crm/README.md

 * This project is built from Vue 2 PWA template by default.
 * The UI part is built on the top of Vuetify.
 * It inlcudes Vuex and Axios to manage authentication.
 (Dummy token)
-* The token and user profile is managed by Vue-Persisteddstate.
 * The dashboard uses vue-chartjs to create charts on dashboard.
 * The starter project has integrated progress bar.
-* Fake API is just readonly fake service.
+* Backend API is readonly dump service.
-* CRUD functions for Customer, Order and Product
-* The project is built on TypeScript
+* The project is built on TypeScript.
+* ~~The token and user profile is managed by Vue-Persisteddstate.~~
 * ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).~~